cmadland/teaching/pages/03.edci339/01.home/unit-08-research-post/item.md

 There are several suggested topics listed below, and you may use the topic that you addressed in your `Showcase Post`.

-- Inclusive design and accessibility in online learning,
+- inclusive design and accessibility in online learning,
-- Online Corporate Training,
+- online Corporate Training,
-- Open Education,
+- open education,
-- State of MOOCs,
+- state of MOOCs,
-- online training in your field,
+- online training in *your* field,
 - K12 online learning,
 - specific open courses (DS106, ANTH101, Phonar),
 - open textbooks,